wso2/docs-devant/en/docs/monitoring-and-insights/alerts-overview.md

 ### Build failure alerts

-Build failure alerts inform you when a build failure occurs for your component.
+Build failure alerts inform you when a build failure occurs for your integration.
 This is essential for maintaining smooth development workflows.

 ## Configure an alert

 Follow these steps to configure an alert:

-1. Navigate to the component you wish to configure alerts for.
+1. Navigate to the integration you wish to configure alerts for.

     !!! info
         You need to have a scope of **Devant DevOps** or **Devant Platform Engineer** in order to create alerts.